metarhia/impress/README.md

     - instance specialization (multiple processes, one master and different workers for each server)
     - multiple instances (multiple processes, one master and identical workers with no sticky)
     - ip sticky (multiple processes, one master and workers with serving sticky by IP)
-  - reverse-proxy (routing request to external HTTP server with url-rewriting)
+  - reverse-proxy (routing request to external HTTP server with URL-rewriting)
   - flexible configuration in json file
   - simple logging web requests
   - connection drivers for MongoDB and MySQL